microsoft/InventorySample/docs/chapters/dataaccess.md

 }
 ```

-Let's explain now the *Data Annotations* attributes that we use to define our models.
+Let's explain now the *Data Annotations* attributes that we used to define our models.

 ### Data Annotations